near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 }
 ```

-As is covered in the [mutability section of these docs](/contract-interface/contract-mutability), a "view-only" function will have open parenthesis around `&self` while "change methods" or mutable functions will have `&mut self`.
+As is covered in the [mutability section of these docs](/contract-interface/contract-mutability), a "view-only" function takes an immutable reference to the contract (`&self`), while "change methods" or mutable functions take a mutable reference to the contract (`&mut self`).
 In the function above, the `PUZZLE_NUMBER` is returned.
 A user may call this method using the proper RPC endpoint without signing any transaction, since it's read-only.
 Think of it like a GET request, but using RPC endpoints that are [documented here](https://docs.near.org/docs/api/rpc/contracts#call-a-contract-function).

 Mutable functions, on the other hand, require a signed transaction.
 The first example is a typical approach where the user supplies a parameter that's assigned to a field: